 - Tape drive

-Note: Unlike the computer, a peripheral is incapable of operating by itself and relies on the computer to function properly.
-To find the roles or functions of each of the peripherals click on each of the above links.
+Unlike the computer, a peripheral is incapable of operating by itself and relies on the computer to function properly.
+To find the roles or functions of each of the peripherals, click each of the links above.

 What peripheral devices come with a computer?

-Tip: See our computer definition for a full listing of computer components and everything found within a computer.
+See our computer definition for a full listing of computer components and everything found on a computer.